Surgery is a common treatment for nasal and paranasal sinus cancer, but it is complex and only a specialist surgeon can do it.

-- an ear, nose and throat (ENT) surgeon (otolaryngologist)
+- an ear, nose and throat (ENT) surgeon (otorhinolaryngologists)

-- a maxillofacial surgeon - a specialist in surgery of the mouth, jaw, face and neck
+- a maxillofacial surgeon who is a specialist in surgery of the mouth, jaw, face and neck

-- a plastic surgeon - a specialist in moulding and rebuilding the surface and deep structures of the body
+- a plastic surgeon who is a specialist in moulding and rebuilding the surface and deep structures of the body

-- a prosthodontist - a dentist trained to make replacements for missing teeth or any other structure of the mouth
+- a prosthodontist who is a dentist trained to make replacements for missing teeth or any other structure of the mouth

-Because these types of cancers can spread to the eyes or inside the skull you might also be treated by:
+Because these types of cancers can spread to the eyes or inside the skull you might also get treatment from: